tuneinsight/lattigo/drlwe/README.md

 **Passive vs Active Adversaries**.
 The implemented MHE-MPC protocol is secure against passive adversaries, and can in theory be extended to active security by requiring the parties to produce proofs that their shares are correctly computed for every round.
 Note that those proof are not implemented in Lattigo.

-An execution of the MHE-based MPC protocol has two phase, the Setup and the Evaluation phases, each of which comprises a number of sub-protocols as depicted below (the details of each protocols are provided later).
+An execution of the MHE-based MPC protocol has two phases, the Setup and the Evaluation phases, each of which comprises a number of sub-protocols as depicted below (the details of each protocols are provided later).

 1. Setup Phase
     1. Secret Keys Generation